L. Lin Wood: Personal life

 Wood lived in Atlanta, Georgia from 1980 until 2020.
 In April 2020 he purchased property in South Carolina, and moved there later that year.
 He formally changed his legal residency to South Carolina in February 2021.
 In February 2021, Georgia Secretary of State Brad Raffensperger's office announced that it was investigating the possibility that Wood had committed voter fraud due to questions over whether Wood had been a legal resident of the state when he cast his vote in the 2020 elections in Georgia.
 According to Georgia law, if someone moves to another state with the intention of establishing residence, they are no longer a resident of Georgia.

-Wood has five children, two of whom are attorneys, and the eldest is director of admissions at University of Georgia, Athens law school.
+Wood has five children, two of whom are attorneys, and the eldest is director of admissions at University of Georgia School of Law.
 According to documents submitted in court, Wood is estranged from his adult children and his five biological grandchildren.

 In 2016, Wood and Mercer University announced a one million dollar fund set up by Wood at his alma mater to be called the "L. Lin Wood Fund for the Enhancement of Mercer Law School".